nash-ye/ebloodbank/README.md

 eBloodBank
 ==========

-An open source blood bank system, that provides a set of must-have features to start an online blood bank.
+An open-source blood bank system, that provides a set of must-have features to start an online blood bank.

 Feature Highlights
 ------------------

-- **Customizable** eBloodBank code is nicely organized to make the customization process a piece of cake.
+- **Customizable** The code is nicely organized to ease the customization process as much as possible.

-- **Ease to Use** eBloodBank designed with usability in mind, it's efficient to use and easy to learn.

-- **Translation Ready** Not an English user?
-Never mind, eBloodBank is ready for translation to your language.
+- **Translation Ready** It's ready for translation to your language using GNU gettext.

-- **Users Management** eBloodBank ships with a straightforward users management system which includes, but is not limited to, the authentication, session and role-based-access-control mechanisms.
+- **Users Management** It ships with a straightforward users management system which includes, but is not limited to, the authentication, session and role-based-access-control mechanisms.

-- **Donors Management** Storing blood donors data is not a messy process anymore, eBloodBank offers a simple user-interface to add, edit, approve, remove and search by specific criteria.
+- **Donors Management** It includes a simple user-interface to add, edit, approve, remove and search by specific criteria.

-- **City\District Taxonomy** Being organized is being in control, eBloodBank provides an ability to categorize the donors by a manageable cities and districts list.
+- **City\District Taxonomy** It provides an ability to categorize the donors by a manageable cities and districts list.

-- **Pretty Permalinks** eBloodBank add support for the Pretty Permalinks which make sense and not filled with incomprehensible parameters.
+- **Pretty Permalinks** It supports the Pretty Permalinks which make sense and not filled with incomprehensible parameters.

 Requirements
 ------------------